Care fees and you

 The Government does not expect those on low incomes or with few financial assets to pay for their own care.
 However, the threshold for those who can expect free care is quite low at £23,250.

-That's the good news.
+That's the good news but what about the impact of care fees and you?
 However, although most people don’t consider themselves wealthy, the threshold does not relate only to your money.
 It also includes the value of your house.

 So, if the value of your assets INCLUDING your house value is higher then £23,250 you can expect to pay for your own care out of your own finances.